-Deduplication has moved from cutting-edge technology to mainstream staple.
+Backup deduplication, which reduces storage needs by eliminating redundant data, has moved from cutting-edge technology to mainstream staple.
 The data protection technology first showed up in 2003, aimed at organizations looking to move away from tape for the performance of disk-based backups.
-A decade later, dedupe is basically a requirement for backup products, although many companies say they still aren't using it for data protection.
+More than a decade later, dedupe is common in backup products, and can be a valuable instrument in data protection strategy.

 Check out this comprehensive collection of backup deduplication content and get started learning now.